 The reason, many experts opine, is a lopsided model that fails to consider the concerns of various stakeholders.
 The role and relationship between driver-partners and ride-hailing companies often are not clearly defined.
 And a tendency, on the part of ride-hailing companies, to operate on a rent-seeking model instead of putting more emphasis on value generation.

-The growing discontent and discussion have led to regulatory initiatives in a number of cities concerning ride-hailing companies and their relationship with drivers.
+The growing discontent and discussion have led to regulatory initiatives in several cities concerning ride-hailing companies and their relationship with drivers.
 In February, Uber had to re-classify its drivers as workers after a ruling by the UK Supreme Court.
 A similar regulatory initiative has been in the works in California, US.

 The gig economy has largely been under-regulated in the past years.
 However, as the new economy matures and plays increasingly important roles in public life, more regulatory guidelines are expected.